-Section 4 Handling problems about your Medicare benefits

-Section 4.1 Should you use the process for coverage decisions and appeals?
-Or should you use the process for making complaints?
+Section 4Handling problems about your Medicare benefitsSection 4.1Should you use the process for coverage decisions and appeals?
+Or should you use the process for coverage decisions and appeals?
+O should you use the process for making complaints?

 If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
 The chart below will help you find the right section of this chapter for problems or complaints about benefits covered by Medicare.